 If you'd like to know more, read: Speaking of Music and the Counterpoint of Copyright: Addressing Legal Concerns in Making Oral History Available to the Public.

-Centre College Archives requires a release form (samples at the bottom of this page) and the following form for submission to the Archives:
+Centre College Archives requires the followings form for submission to the Archives: